method5/method5/readme.md

 See [the Method5 User Guide](user_guide.md) for an explanation of all the features, such as: parameters that control the targets and how the statements are run; where the data, metadata, and errors are stored; running as a procedure; and many more features.

-See [the scripts folder](scripts/) for more examples and pre-built solutions to some complex problems.
+See [the examples folder](examples/) for more examples and pre-built solutions to some complex problems.

 Advantages